-We want the whole community to be involved in this process -
+The whole community has been involved in this process -

 individuals, organizations, local businesses, and everything in between.

 These are organizations, associations, and groups whose input is critical to the plan.
-They will be consulted at key stages in the process, and will be encouraged to participate in public events associated with the plan.
+They were consulted at key stages in the process, and participated in public events associated with the plan.
 After the plan is adopted, they will assist in implementing its goals.
 Colleges and universities, service clubs, professional organizations, and groups that deal with environmental issues, active transportation, and economic development are also among these targeted stakeholders.

 - Colleges and universities (Millersville, Elizabethtown, F&M, Stevens College of Technology, HACC, LCCTC, PCAD)